CMakePP/CMakePPLang/docs/source/index.rst

 ###########

 At the heart of the CMake Packaging Project is the CMakePP language.
-The CMakePP language should be considered a new language compared to CMake.
-In particular, CMakePP has different coding practices, paradigms, and standards than the native CMake language.
-That said CMakePP is written entirely in terms of native CMake so that it should always be possible to write native CMake code in a project that uses CMakePP, whereas the opposite will not be true.
-By means of analogy, CMakePP is a bit like C++ and CMake is like C. While C++ is (basically) backwards compatible with C, one can not use C++ in C code.
+The CMakePP language is an object-oriented extension to the CMake language written entirely using the original CMake language.
+That said, CMakePP has different coding practices, paradigms, and standards than the native CMake language, much in the same way that C++ coding differs from C coding despite some level of interoperability.
+This documentation is primarily meant to introduce users to the CMakePP language.
+Also included are algorithmic details and developer notes, which may be of some interest to the more advanced users.

 .. toctree::
    :maxdepth: 2

+   features
+   conventions
+   types
+   debugging
    developer/index